General Intelligence Department (Jordan)

 Jordanian General Intelligence Department, (GID) or Mukhabarat (Arabic: دائرة المخابرات العامة) is the primary civilian foreign and domestic intelligence agency of the Hashemite Kingdom of Jordan.
 It functions as both a foreign and domestic intelligence agency as well as a law enforcement force within the country.
 The GID is reportedly one of the most important and professional intelligence agencies in the Middle East and the world; the agency has been instrumental in foiling several terrorist attacks around the world.

-Before its formation, intelligence and security matters were handled by the General Investigation Department, which operated from 1952 to 1964.
-The transition to the GID was formalized through Act 24 of 1964.
-Since its inception, the GID has played a central role in safeguarding Jordan’s national security and maintaining stability within the kingdom.
+Before the establishment of the General Intelligence Directorate, intelligence and security work in Jordan was handled by the General Investigation Department from 1952 to 1964.
+The transition was formalized under Act No. 24 of 1964.
+Since its establishment, the GID has remained the principal institution in Jordan's intelligence and security system.

-The leadership structure of the GID is closely linked to Jordan’s executive authority.
-The Director of the GID is appointed by royal decree based on a decision from the Council of Ministers.
-This hierarchical structure reflects the agency’s direct accountability to the highest levels of government.
-Officers serving in the GID must meet rigorous recruitment standards, including holding university degrees in various fields and undergoing thorough security vetting before entering service.
-The agency’s personnel structure ensures that intelligence operations are carried out by well-qualified professionals with extensive training.
+The Director of the General Intelligence Directorate is appointed by royal decree on the basis of a decision by the Council of Ministers.
+The agency forms part of Jordan's state security structure.
+Its officers are recruited according to specified educational and security requirements, including university-level qualifications and vetting procedures.

-The GID’s legal framework defines its duties as protecting both the internal and external security of Jordan.
-This mandate includes intelligence gathering, counterintelligence activities, and executing security measures as directed by the Prime Minister.
-While the agency's official mission emphasizes national security, public safety, and democratic governance, its operational reach extends beyond Jordan’s borders.
-The GID is known for its extensive intelligence activities across the Middle East and the world, and its cooperation with international agencies, particularly the CIA and MI6.
-These alliances have positioned the GID as a key player in regional security.
+Under its legal framework, the GID is responsible for matters related to Jordan's internal and external security.
+Its work includes intelligence collection, counterintelligence, and other security functions assigned through the executive authorities.
+The agency also maintains cooperation with foreign intelligence services, including the CIA and MI6, and is active beyond Jordan in regional intelligence matters.